kjlubick/PracticingGit/Best_Recipes.md

 - 1/4 cup butter, for sauteeing
 - salt and pepper to taste

+**Steps:**

+1. Separate crescent dough into eight triangles; place in an ungreased 9-in. pie plate with points toward the center.
+Press onto the bottom and up the sides to form a crust; seal perforations.
+Spread with mustard; set aside.
+2. In a large skillet, saute the asparagus, onion and mushrooms in butter until asparagus is crisp-tender.
+In a large bowl, combine the remaining ingredients; stir in asparagus mixture.
+Pour into crust.
+3. Bake at 375° for 25-30 minutes or until a knife inserted near the center comes out clean.
+Let stand for 10 minutes before cutting.
+Serve with ketchup.

 #Broccoli Good Enough You'll Actually Eat it#
 **Total Time**: 25 min  **Kitchen Time**: 10 min